 Ananias had serious concerns about what God had asked him to do.
 He knew what Saul had come to do and he was concerned for his own safety.
 But God had already taken care of Saul's hostility and had replaced it with a spirit of submission.
-Ananias could not imagine why God was interested in helping out this man who had done so much damage to the cause of Jesus.
+Ananias could not imagine why God was interested in helping this man who had done so much damage to the cause of Jesus.
 If it had been left to Ananias, he would have just left Saul alone in his blind condition.
 We need to always be in touch with what God is trying to accomplish and not try to implement our own agenda.

 We need to be obedient to the leading of the Holy Spirit as God does His work through us.
 As Ananias found, our judgment of whom God can use might be faulty.
 God had plans to do great things through Saul of Tarsus.
 God saw the potential in this man and we must view people through the eyes of God and the great potential they can have once they have surrendered their wills to the will of God.
-It would seem to be a big step in the change of opinion that Ananias had of Saul when he called him "brother."
-We can also imagine the comfort this term would have brought to Saul in his uncertain and vulnerable condition.